Needlestick Injuries

 Ask yourself...

-- You notice that the sharps container is at capacity in one of your emergency department rooms.
-Why is this dangerous and how should you proceed?
+3. You notice that the sharps container in one of your emergency department rooms is at capacity.
+Why is this dangerous, and how should you proceed?

 Conclusion

 Needlestick and sharps injuries are a constant occupational hazard for nurses across clinical settings.
-Should an NSI occur nurses should know how to clean the area thoroughly and the protocol for proper reporting.
+Should an NSI occur, nurses should know how to clean the area thoroughly and the proper reporting protocol.
 HIV and viral hepatitis can be serious threats to the nurse’s health and mental health, so seeking out proper care is paramount.

 Nurses should make every effort to facilitate a safe work environment and ensure they and those around them employ safe sharps practices.
-They are in a unique position to identify situations that are potentially harmful and can help lead initiatives to prevent NSIs and sharps injuries.
+They are uniquely positioned to identify potentially harmful situations and can help lead initiatives to prevent NSIs and sharps injuries.